DDDesignDev/homelab/README.md

 # Homelab Docker (Raspberry Pi)

-This folder is organized as small, separate compose projects that share one Docker network: `homelab`.
+Small, separate Docker Compose projects that share one Docker network: `homelab`.

+## Overview

+- Each service lives in its own folder with a `docker-compose.yml`.
+- A shared stack provides Postgres, pgAdmin, and MinIO in `_shared/`.
+- All stacks attach to the external `homelab` network.

-## Quick start guide
+## Quick start

 1) Create the shared network (one-time):